Skip to content

 • python manage.py migrate

-• python manage.py alembic upgrade head`
+• python manage.py alembic upgrade head

-Sept 3.1: Additional commands
+Sept 3.1: Management commands:

-• python manage.py mirror
+• python manage.py -h

-• python manage.py clear_sandbox
+• python manage.py build_factsheet_app

-• python manage.py clear_peer_reviews --all
+• python manage.py build_oeo_viewer

-5. Deploy locally
+7. Deploy locally

 • Check if the all connected database servers are running.